-Last update: 04/01/2023
+Last update: 08/01/2025

 Teaching

-My PhD, having taken place on two different geographical sites (moving every 6 months), I could not teach during it.
-However, as soon as the nature of my work contracts and the context allowed it, I chose to join teaching.
-Thus, since 2018, I have been teaching and mentoring students as a visiting professor and postdoc.
-The core of my past teaching lies in artificial intelligence, machine learning, python programming, and cognitive science, always with an “introduction to research” component.
-I, therefore, have experience with a variety of audiences (majors, ages/maturity, universities) and disciplines (computer science, and cognitive science).
+Since 2018, alongside my research/consutlant/project manager activities, I have taught and mentored students as a visiting professor, contract teacher and postdoc.
+The core of my past teaching lies in artificial intelligence, machine learning, python programming, and cognitive science, always with an “introduction to research” part.
+I, therefore, have experience with a variety of audiences (majors, ages/ma

 Artificial intelligence

-2021- current
+2021- 2024

-Lecturer at the University of Bordeaux (Bordeaux, France), for the University Degree (Diplôme Universitaire in french) of Orthognathic Surgery for a public composed of medical doctors: Introduction to AI and explainable AI
+Lecturer at the University of Bordeaux (Bordeaux, France), for the University Degree (Diplôme Universitaire in French) of Orthognathic Surgery for a public composed of medical doctors: Introduction to AI and explainable AI

 Lecturer at the Ecole Nationale Supérieure de Cognitique, ENSC engineering school of Bordeaux INP, Bordeaux, France.
 Lectures in the fields :